Buying a short-term health plan in Washington, DC

 - New legislation also prevents short-term plans from excluding pre-existing conditions or basing eligibility on medical history.

-- Permanent legislation to limit short-term plans is under consideration; would take effect after the emergency legislation expires in March.
+- Permanent legislation to limit short-term plans was signed into law in January 2019; takes effect after the emergency legislation expires in March.

 For a few months in late 2018, the new federal rules for short-term plans applied in DC